 - Complete a questionnaire each year for 2 or 3 years, depending on her grade level now.
 This will be done partly on a computer with an interviewer and partly on a computer by herself.
 This will take place at a community venue, such as the school.
 Some of the questions are about school, sexual behavior, and her knowledge of HIV.
 She does not need to be sexually active to be in the study.
-You will not be present during the interview. - Every year give a sample of blood so we can test it for HIV (the virus that causes AIDS) and another infection called herpes simplex virus, also called HSV-2 or herpes. - Allow us to contact the young woman by phone or text to remind her of the next visit, and to see if there are any changes in school or other problems.
+You will not be present during the interview. - Every year give a sample of blood so we can test it for HIV (the virus that causes AIDS) and another infection called herpes simplex virus, also called HSV-2 or herpes.
+If the young woman is found to be HIV positive at enrollment or any follow-up visit, a CD4 cell count will be performed at each annual visit instead of an HIV test.
+CD4 cells help your body fight viruses.
+A CD4 cell count measures the number of cells in a small amount of blood to see how well your body is fighting a virus like HIV.
+CD4 cell counts are important to monitor your health and to help your doctor decide whether or not to start HIV medications, or see if HIV medications you are taking are working. - At the Graduation Visit give a sample of blood from her arm so we can test it for HIV (the virus that causes AIDS) and HSV-2.
+We will draw a CD4 cell count at this visit instead of completing HIV testing, if she was found to be HIV positive a previous visit.

+- Allow us to contact the young woman by phone or text to remind her of the next visit, and to see if there are any changes in school or other problems.
 If we cannot reach her by phone, we may visit your home. - Allow us to take her picture for identification purposes at her first visit; her picture will be destroyed when all the study visits are completed. - Give us her phone number and the names and phone numbers of one or two other people who can help us find her. - Allow us to collect attendance data from her school. - The young woman in your care may be asked to participate in other activities such as case studies or focus group discussions at some point during the study.
 She will be asked to give consent separately for those activities.